Berabjesus/Rogue-Tanks-Tank-Shooter-Game/README.md

 - I have used underscore score to identify private properties and methods in some classes.
 As you can see in this [eslint documentation](https://eslint.org/docs/rules/no-underscore-dangle) it's purely a preference, and I have disabled the respective eslint rules off.

 - `pixelArt: true, roundPixels: true,` rules can be used to enable the pixeled retro look.
 Just append them inside the config file.
 - if you run into `npm ERR!
-Unexpected end of JSON input while parsing near...` run the following in their respective order. `npm config set fetch-retry-maxtimeout 60000`
+Unexpected end of JSON input while parsing near...` run the following in their respective order. `npm config set fetch-retry-maxtimeout 60000` then
-  `npm cache clean --force` `npm i`
+  `npm cache clean --force && npm i`

 <!-- CONTRIBUTING -->
 ## Contributing